-- CRJ 525.
+CRJ 525.
 JUVENILE JUSTICE.
 A study of case law pertaining to juvenile offenders, the investigation, custody and adjudication process, and the disposition of offenders.
 A graduate research project is inclusive resulting in a written composition and presentation.
-3 - CRJ 530.
-CORRECTIONAL CRIMINOLOGY AND THE PRISON COMMUNITY.
-The interdisciplinary application of criminological knowledge and research to correctional interests and issues in changing criminal behavior, including an analysis of the formal and informal processes in emergence, stabilization, and continuity of human relationships constituting the prison community.
+3 changing criminal behavior, including an analysis of the formal and informal processes in emergence, stabilization, and continuity of human relationships constituting the prison community.
 3